krithikvishwanath/RCQ-annotation/README.md

 ```

 The manuscript used deterministic generation (`temperature=0.0`, seed `62` when supported) with search enabled for the frontier API models.
 OpenEvidence, UpToDate Expert AI, and Google Search AI Overview were collected outside the public repo and should be brought in here only as pre-collected local outputs referenced from `data/runs/model_registry.json`.

-The `data/` directory is ignored.
-Use it for local benchmark subsets, pre-collected model outputs, model registries, and scoring products.
-This public repo does not include browser automation for OpenEvidence, UpToDate, or Google Search AI Overview retrieval.

 ## Clinician Review Platform